Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 Create an image version from the VM using az image gallery create-image-version.

-In this example, the version of our image is 1.0.0 and we are going to create 1 replica in the China North region and 1 replica in the China North 2 region.
+• We create one replica in the China North region and one replica in the China North 2 region.
 The replication regions must include the region the source VM is located.

 az sig image-version create \